bayesimpact/bayes-developer-setup/README.md

 * Run `git up` or `git rebase` to make sure your code is up to date with master (this will rebase your code)
 * Run `git review [reviewer-username]` to push your branch and open a pull request with the specified reviewer
+* To update the code for review after making changes, user `git review -f`
 * When your PR is ready to be merged, run `git submit` to merge your PR and delete your local branch